GreenLantern16/vault-enterprise-install-guide/README.md

 You may now initialize your Vault cluster and begin using it.
 Be sure to save a copy of the unseal key and root token somewhere safe!

 ### TLS Certificate Renewal
 When it comes time to renew your TLS certificates, simply replace the old ones and re-run a `terraform apply`.
 Terraform will upload your new certificates into AWS secrets manager and reconfigure your ACM certificate for the load balancer.
 Then you can do a rolling upgrade by destroying one node at a time and allowing the auto-scaling group to re-deploy them with the new certs.
+If you wish to automate the cert renewal process you can use the Terraform [ACME Provider](https://registry.terraform.io/providers/vancluever/acme/latest/docs).